estuary/flow/site/docs/concepts/flowctl.md

 For help while using the `flowctl` CLI, use `--help` after any subcommand for more information.
 :::

-## Build Directory
+## Build directory

 When building Flow catalogs, `flowctl` uses a **build directory** which is typically the root directory of your project, and is controlled by flag `--directory`.
-Within this directory `flowctl` creates a number of files and sub-directories.
+Within this directory, `flowctl` creates a number of files and sub-directories.
-Except where noted, it's recommended that these outputs be committed within your GitOps project:
+Except where noted, it's recommended that these outputs be committed within your GitOps project.

 * `flow_generated/`: ♻
   Directory of generated files, including TypeScript classes and interfaces.
   See [Typescript code generation](#typescript-code-generation).

 * `*.flow.ts`: ⚓
-  TypeScript modules which accompany your catalog source files.
+  TypeScript modules that accompany your catalog source files.
   A stub is generated for you if your catalog source uses a TypeScript lambda, and a module doesn't yet exist.
   See [Typescript code generation](#typescript-code-generation) and [learn how TypeScript modules are imported](import.md#typescript-modules).